 Beyond the valuable cash back rewards the Chase Freedom Unlimited® card offers, you’ll receive other benefits, too.

-Low introductory APR: Get 0% APR on new purchases for 15 months after your account opening.
-After that 15-month period ends, a variable APR of 16.99% -25.74% applies.
+Low introductory APR: Get 0% intro APR on new purchases for 15 months from account opening.
+After that 15-month period ends, a variable APR of 16.49% -25.24% applies.

 Free credit score: Get your free credit score, updated weekly with Credit Journey℠.

 Zero liability protection: You won’t be held responsible for unauthorized charges made on your card.

 Purchase protection: New purchases are covered for up to 120 days from theft or damage up to $500 per claim and $50,000 per account.